noahvogt/slidegen/README.md

 First, install a reasonably new version of

+- git
+- imagemagick (If you are a windows user, select the c/c++ developer headers.
+Also you may need vcredist for imagemagick to work.)
 - python3
 - some python packages that are not in the standard library using: